Kotti/Kotti/docs/developing/static-resource-management.rst

           ],
       },

 Fanstatic has many more useful options, such as being able to define additional minified resources for deployment.
 Please consult `Fanstatic's documentation`_ for a complete list of options.

 Overriding Kotti's default definitions
 --------------------------------------

-You can ovveride the resources to be included in the configuration file.
+You can override the resources to be included in the configuration file.

 The defaults are